ybyzek/theniledev-examples/usecases/README.md

 The purpose of each file is as follows:

 - `app`: used by the [webapp](../webapp).
 This folder has files only used by the examples to create a very basic webapp (not required for real production)
-  - `FormFields.ts`: used for creating new and displaying existing instances
+  - `index.ts`: form fields used for creating new and displaying existing instances (need to also update webapp/form-fields/index.ts)
   - `logo.svg`: used to customize the UI
 - `entity_definition.json`: (required) represents the entity schema.
 (In order to use this entity type with the [data-plane/pulumi](../data-plane/pulumi) example, the schema must include a `status` field)
 - `init/`: this folder is only used by the examples to initialize the Nile control plane with prepopulated values (not required for real production)